 TEO Future Plans: TEO upon girls’ high schools’ opening, will continue and provided resources available, will expand the Tashabos program in the high schools.
 The changed conditions in Afghanistan have increased the importance of TEO’s work, but this will also require adjustments in approach.
 With additional funding, TEO would pursue the following: (a) online education allowing migration of key elements of the curriculum to a virtual platform—this will be critical if we are to continue to serve Afghan girls who are no longer allowed to attend high school; (b) strengthening home-based schooling programs—this will require development of new training material with emphasis on specific topics; (c) continued capacity building in the form of training courses, workshops, and seminars that place greater emphasis on self-study of the Tashabos textbooks; (d) continuing opportunities of professional interaction with entrepreneurs, online and in person; (e) expanding of the current Tashabos networks involving students, teachers, and alumni, using WhatsApp groups and Facebook, (e) community based education (EiE, ALP, Literacy, ToT), f) humanitarian aid delivery involving Tashabos alumni as well.

-TEO is a model, led by examples, and a competency based organization with committed human capital serving humanity through sustainable approaches.
-TEO is voice of the budding entrepreneurs.
+TEO is an example-led and a competency based organization with committed human capital serving humanity through sustainable approaches.
+TEO encourages, trains, supports, and gives voice to budding entrepreneurs.

-The TEO’s mission is to advance the spread of democratic principles and sustainable development through the education of our youth.
+The TEO’s mission is to advance the spread of democratic principles, self-reliance and sustainable development through the education of our Afghan youth.